BRITE-REU/programming-workshops/source/workshops/03_python/intro.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To access a Python Interpreter simply open a terminal window, and type '**python**'.
-This will create an interactive Python session where we can write and test Python code.
+If you have iPython install on your computer, which Anaconda includes by default, you can replace a normal Python environment with an iPython environment by issuing the command **ipython**, instead.
+Think of Ipython and a "Python +" version.
+Either way, issuing a **python** or **ipython** command will create an interactive Python session where we can write and test Python code.
 If you are on a Windows machine, instead of the normal command prompt, barring specific installation steps, you will need to open an Anaconda Prompt.
 This is a special terminal that will give you access to your Python/Anaconda installation.

 Writing a Python Script
 ^^^^^^^^^^^^^^^^^^^^^^^